 - Study Glassdoor.com to learn more about the interview process and what other company members think about working there.

-If the interview is a Skype interview, which is becoming much more common as companies strive to cut costs and transportation costs continue to rise.
-Here are some things you should know about interviewing on Skype:
+If your next job interview is a Skype interview, a more common type of interview as companies strive to cut costs and transportation costs continue to rise, here are pointers for interviewing on Skype:

-- First, make sure you download Skype and test it with someone else prior to the interview.
+- First, make sure you download Skype and test it with someone else prior to the next job interview.
 Nothing is worse than having technical issues at the last-minute.

 - When I speak about Skype interviews, you do need to create a professional Skype profile.
 Your Skype name should be your own if possible.
 If you use Skype to talk to friends or family, make sure the photos and the comments are ones you want an employer to see.
 There’s a little part that reads, “tell your friends what you are up to.”
 This sticks with your profile so make sure it sounds professional.